Holiday in the Park

 Holiday in the Park (known as Christmas in the Park at Six Flags México) is a Christmas event that takes place at several legacy Six Flags parks.
 The event features decorative Christmas lights along with live entertainment.
 It runs from November to January, following the Halloween event Fright Fest in October.

-First introduced at Six Flags Over Texas in 1985, the event currently runs at five legacy Six Flags parks as of 2025.
-At its peak, it had ran at 13 parks simultaneously before eight of the parks had removed their events in the 2020s.
+First introduced at Six Flags Over Texas in 1985, the event currently runs at six legacy Six Flags parks as of 2026.
+At its peak, it had run at 13 parks simultaneously before eight of the parks had removed their events in the 2020s.